Cahllagerfeld/notes/obsidian/Areas/MOC/Languages and Frameworks.md

 ---
-title: Programming languages MOC
+title: Languages and Frameworks MOC
-tags: [languages, MOC, frameworks]
+tags: [language, MOC, frameworks]
 created: 13-05-2022
 ---
 Welcome to the languages MOC.
 It is for topics related to programming languages